 To stimulate interest in Balcombe history and the surrounding area; to encourage the identification and preservation of buildings, artefacts, written material, photographs, and pictures of local historical interest; and to conduct research projects, arrange local history talks, and other activities that contribute to the knowledge and understanding of the area's past, including topics like Lady Denman and the Neville Lytton Great War Murals in Victory Hall Balcombe.

-Membership is £10 per year, which includes admission to all talks.
+Membership is £10 per year, which includes admission to six talks in 2026.

 Non-Members are welcome for an entrance fee of £5.00 (cash only), which includes tea, coffee, and biscuits.